Only 310 pages left on your journey to becoming a rock star!

 It must be real art if you want it to be great music, and not just some short-lived chart pop bullshit.

-The first thing you should have learned is that your entire sound and style must be unique and that you must stand out of the masses.
-I called this Emerging From The Noise – you’ve learned about this in chapters 1, 2 and 3, and here’s the image that once again shows what your current situation should look like:
+I called this Emerging From The Noise – you’ve learned about this in chapters 1, 2, 3, and 4, and here’s the image that once again shows what your future situation should look like:

 In order to make good (or even great) music, you will have to bring back some of the quality of the Golden Age Of Popular Music, and that means that you need to get as far away as possible from today’s over-simplistic chart pop, by bringing back all of the ingredients that made the music of the past so great:

 The Golden Rules Of Pop will finally help you to create music that’s located within the Sweet Spot, which is the intersection of great art and entertainment.
 It’s the very small but important spot that almost all of the greatest songs of the past managed to hit:

 Which finally takes us to the enigmatic rules I talked about, which are also known as the Golden Rules Of Pop.

 The Golden Rules Of Pop